Sovik-Ghosh/SelfGNNplus/README.md

 ## 🚀 Examples to run the codes

 You need to create the `./History/` and the `./Models/` directories.
-The command to train SA-GNN on the Gowalla/MovieLens/Amazon/Yelp dataset is as follows.
+The command to train SelfGNNplus on the Gowalla/MovieLens/Amazon/Yelp dataset is as follows.

 - Gowalla